HosseinYusefi7/HosseinYusefi7/README.md

 - 👋 Hi, I’m @HosseinYusefi7
 - 👀 I’m interested in css, javascript
-- 🌱 I’m currently learning css, javascript
+- 🌱 I’m currently learning React and Next.js
-- 💞️ I’m looking to collaborate on nothing for now
+- 💞️ I’m looking for an internship job for frontend development with ract
 - 📫 How to reach me hosseinyusefi22@gmail.com

 <!---